 October 5, 1983

-A column in which I complain about the general ignorance of Illinois’s Indian past while exposing my own.
-I note that the Illiniwek were culturally akin to Algonquin people to the east yet the famous Chief Illiniwek mascot who regales fans at University of Illinois ball games wears a costume of Plains Indians.
-In fact the later Illiniwek were a hybrid culture that had borrowed much from the Sioux as climate change caused Illinois to resemble the Plains ecologically.
+A column in which I complain about the public's ignorance of Illinois’s Indian past while exposing my own.
+I note that the Illiniwek were culturally akin to Algonquin people to the east, yet the famous Chief Illiniwek mascot who regales fans at University of Illinois ball games wears a costume of Plains Indians.
+In fact, the later Illiniwek were a hybrid culture that had borrowed much from the Siouian peoples as climate change caused Illinois to resemble the Plains ecologically.

 It is a telling beginning.
 Even though what we now call Illinois has been occupied continuously for perhaps 12,000 years, even though there existed near modern East St. Louis a metropolis of as many as 40,000 people which outshone anything white settlers were to build for another 700 years, and even though the state itself bears an Indian name, the series of dioramas at Springfield’s Illinois State Museum entitled "The Story of Illinois" begins with a scene depicting the arrival of the first white Europeans in 1673.